 A designer works in one of three ways;

-1. Design Only – A schedule of recommended products and a layout plan.
+1. Design Only – A schedule of recommended products and a scaled 2D room layout plan.
 Often the designer will work alongside an Architect on internal layout drawings in a new development or a Design Team in a commercial project.

-2. Design and Supply – This includes step one but will incur an additional fee for the designer to supply the specified products to the client.
-The product sourcing, ordering, checking on accuracy and condition only.
-It does not include managing client returns, delivery error, manufacture delay or damage although these items are usually carried out as negotiated for a fee.
+2. Design and Supply – This includes step 1, but will also incur an additional fee for the designer to supply the specified products including product sourcing, ordering, checking accuracy and condition.
+It does not include managing client returns, delivery error, manufacture delay or damage to goods delivered, although these factors can usually be negotiated for an additional fee.

 3. Design, Supply and Manage – This complete package includes installation fees for decoration items.
-It includes overseeing procurement processes and is charged at an agreed day rate additional fee to the Design Fee.
+It includes overseeing procurement processes and is charged at an agreed day rate as an additional fee to the Design Fee.
 SBID recommends that an estimated number of days is included in the contract and any additional fees applicable have a pre-qualified cap to prevent delay in progress, but protect rising costs without client authority.

-On completion of fit-out works (See recommended Interior Fit-out Specialists), a designer is usually commissioned to complete the project by returning to layout the ’installation’.
-This is an additional fee but it will add that final touch and provide the professional image intended.
-Sometimes just changing the angle of a piece of furniture or the relocation of an item makes all the difference and so this step is very much recommended.
-An install of a commercial project is usually carried out by a design management team, so requires increased management between each professions handover for the final layout and reveal.
+On completion of fit-out works (See recommended Interior Fit-out Specialists), a designer is often also commissioned to complete the project by returning to design the layout.
+This is an additional fee, but will add that final designer touch.
+Sometimes just changing the angle of a piece of furniture or relocating an item can make all the difference to the aesthetic impact, so this step is very much recommended.
+An installation of a commercial project is usually carried out by a design management team, so requires increased management between each professions handover for the final layout and reveal.
 This process might also be completed by an interior decorator.

 SBID recommend that a client handover is carried out on completion.
-The designer should walk through the project with the client to ‘snag’ any items that need addressing.
+The designer should have a full walk-through of the project with the client to ‘snag’ any items that need addressing.
 Both parties should sign this document as an agreed list of errors that need resolving with a date specified by which they should be completed.
 This provides the client opportunity to raise any issues outstanding or unsatisfactory.
 All warrantees and instruction manuals along with cleaning instructions should be handed over by the designer at this point.
 The terms of the contract will often define the time limit for any issues to be raised.
 At this stage it is called handover with retention.
 When the snagging is completed, the designer should confirm completion.

-Accreditation helps you or your studio demonstrate a level of expertise to clients, separating qualified professionals from the hobbyist or social influencers.
+Accreditation helps you or your practice demonstrate a level of expertise.
+It separates qualified professionals from social influencers and hobbyists.

 Find out more about our flexible membership structure.